Skip to main content

 Conservation Areas

-Conservation Areas are areas of special architectural or historic interest, where the character or appearance of the area is preserved or enhanced.
-If a property is within a Conservation Area, planning permission may be needed for certain works to buildings and trees, which would not otherwise need permission.
+Conservation Areas are areas of special architectural or historic interest, where the character or look of the area is kept or made better.
+If a building is in a Conservation Area, planning permission may be needed for certain works to buildings and trees which would not otherwise need permission.

-Check if a property is in a Conservation Area by viewing the Cambridge City conservation areas list or South Cambridgeshire conservations areas list, or by using the South Cambridgeshire planning search map.
-If you want to check if the work you are planning requires consent, please read our Conservation Areas page or ask for pre-application advice.
+To see if a property is in a Conservation Area, check the Cambridge City conservation areas list or South Cambridgeshire conservation areas list, or by using the South Cambridgeshire planning search map.
+If you want to check if the work you are planning needs permission, please read our Conservation Areas page or ask for pre-application advice.

-Conservation Area Appraisals describe the character and significance of Conservation Areas and give recommendations for their conservation and enhancement.
-Management Plans make recommendations for conservation and/or enhancements within the conservation areas.
+Conservation Area Appraisals describe the character and importance of Conservation Areas and set out ideas for their conservation and improvement.

-Conservation Area Appraisals are reviewed periodically, with Draft Conservation Area Appraisals made available on our Conservation Area Appraisal Consultations webpage.
-We encourage the public to feed in views on our current informal consultations.
+Conservation Area Appraisals are reviewed from time-to-time, and Draft Conservation Area Appraisals are made available on our Conservation Area Appraisal Consultations webpage. very much like people to give their views on our current informal consultations.

 Listed buildings